 We encourage you to continue to follow the precautions outlined by the Centers for Disease Control and the Virginia Department of Health.
 Please heed the advice of health professionals and stay home if you are sick.
 To learn more about getting vaccinated against the COVID-19 virus, visit www.vaccinate.virginia.gov.

-The Virginia State Law Library is pleased to provide tours of the Supreme Court of Virginia!
+The Virginia State Law Library is pleased to offer tours of the Supreme Court of Virginia!
 Tours include the Supreme Court of Virginia courtroom and the court’s new Judicial Learning Center, Law and Justice in Virginia, which provides an overview of Virginia’s judicial system, the rich history of Virginia’s judiciary, and its contributions to the development of America’s legal system.
 Visitors may view an interactive portrait collection of the Justices of the Supreme Court of Virginia, learn more about significant civil rights cases and Virginia’s “Judicial Trailblazers,” and listen to oral history interviews about landmark cases and advancements.

 Who do I contact about a tour?
 To schedule a tour, contact the State Law Library at (804) 786-2075 or email@example.com.

 What about parking?
-For a map of the capitol grounds, directions, and parking information, including offsite parking for buses, see the Visiting the Capitol website.
+For a map of the capitol grounds, directions, and parking information, including free offsite parking for buses, see the Visiting the Capitol website.
 The Supreme Court of Virginia does not have its own parking area, but paid parking spaces are located on nearby streets or in one of several commercial lots within walking distance.